Johann-S/bs-customizer/README.md

 To contribute :
  - Please do not **build** our dist files it will update the current website
  - Edit files in `src/`
+ - Test your changes by running : `npm run dev` and open http://localhost:8080
  - Commit and open a pull request

  Thank you !

 ## Support me

-If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire) :wink:
+If you want to thank me, you can support me and become my [Patron](https://www.patreon.com/jservoire)

 ## License